yj-w-03/XMU-CS/README.md

 # XMU-CS
-All the Learning materials in xmu cs.
+All the learning materials in freshman year.